aef/init/README.md

 There is no need to implement the command restart in most cases, as there is one defined by default, which simply calls the commands stop and start in a row.
-A delay between the two commands can be defined:
+A delay in seconds between the two commands can be defined:

 ~~~~~ ruby
   class DemoSubclass < Aef::Init